voxel51/fiftyone-teams-app-deploy/docker/README.md

 Since version v1.5, FiftyOne Teams supports
 [archiving snapshots](https://docs.voxel51.com/teams/dataset_versioning.html#snapshot-archival)
-to cold storage locations to prevent filling up the MongoDB database.
+to cold storage locations in order to prevent filling up the MongoDB database.
 To enable this feature, set the `FIFTYONE_SNAPSHOTS_ARCHIVE_PATH` variable to the path of a chosen storage location.